Pelham bank employees save Helena man following stroke - Shelby County Reporter

 Holston said he is tired but recovering, and he’s grateful for all of the support he has received.

 “My neighbors, family and friends have been wonderful,” he said.
-“I have even been back to the bank, thanked everyone and compete my business.”
+“I have even been back to the bank, thanked everyone and complete my business.”